dphilipov/wiki-translate/README.md

 To use this tool:

+1. Register for a free DeppL account and add your API key to [constants.js](./constants.js)
-1. Clone/download the repo
+2. Clone/download the repo
-2. Install dependencies via `yarn install`
+3. Install dependencies via `yarn install`
-3. Run `node index.js [option]`
+4. Run `node index.js [option]`

 Available options are: